U53RW4R3/RemoteKeyStrokes/README.md

 [DONE] Task completed!
 ```

-- To execute a single command
+To execute in a single command.
+This is concise especially when using with a dialbog box.

 ```
 $ rks -c "cmd.exe /k \"whoami /all & net user & net localgroup Administrators & ipconfig /all & systeminfo\"" -m dialogbox